Adityaskej/fatigue_detection_facial_landmarks/README.md

 ### 5. Run As Docker
-docker build -t fatigue-detection .
+# docker build -t fatigue-detection .
 This creates an image named fatigue-detection from your Dockerfile in the current folder.

-Run command
+# Run command
 After a successful build, run the container:

 bash
-docker run -p 8501:8501 fatigue-detection
+# docker run -p 8501:8501 fatigue-detection
 Then open:

-text
 http://localhost:8501